UEFA Logo

 Uefa Logo 1995

 This was when the arc emerged, marking a new era in the history of the UEFA logo.
-Thanks to its rigid shape, it became filled with strength, durability, and stability, which is crucial for athletes on their path to victory.
-The determined character of the visual identity is expressed in two arched lines, with the name of the international organization positioned between them.
-The upper line is longer than the lower one, giving the emblem the appearance of a fragment of something round—a seal, a ball, or a globe.
+Thanks to its rigid shape, it gained strength, durability, and stability, which are crucial for athletes on their path to victory.
+The visual identity’s determined character is expressed through two arched lines, with the international organization’s name positioned between them.
+The upper line is longer than the lower one, giving the emblem the appearance of a fragment of something round, a seal, a ball, or a globe.

 Placing the text within a solid framework significantly shifted the logo’s concept: it began to convey the determination, focus, and steadfastness of those within the sports association.
 The logo is depicted in a flat 2D style.
 This approach best suits the organization’s inner nature, as this identity requires clarity, strictness, and specificity.
 Ambiguity is excluded.

 The curved flat inscription gained ample space, stretching freely along the arches.
-This gave the UEFA emblem a modern and professional look, as the glyphs are positioned like football players in front of the goal during a penalty.
+This gave the UEFA emblem a modern, professional look, as the glyphs are positioned like football players in front of the goal during a penalty kick.
 This composition proved so successful that it remained almost unchanged.

 2012 – 2021